[Introduction] Building the Linux kernel

 What is a build?

-so you can see the code.
-That's cool.
+You can view the code.
+That's great.

 When building, you can add features that weren't originally included in the kernel, or conversely, remove unnecessary features to reduce memory consumption, or even tweak and modify the source code itself to create "the strongest kernel I can imagine."